 Geologic “soil shed”

-Zoom out on Google maps: what are the massive, geologic-scale, pre-existing (and unalterable) conditions within which your garden exists? (river bottom, sand dune, beach, ancient riverbottom/sandstone, volcano, glacial deposit)
+Zoom out on Google maps: what are the massive, geologic-scale, pre-existing (and unalterable) conditions within which your garden exists? (examples: river bottom, sand dune, beach, ancient riverbottom/sandstone, volcanic or glacial deposit)